nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    Find all tasks whoose description matches "SR1" or tag matches "2010" or description matches "SR1".
 * `find 10-22-2017 \h1500`<br>
    Find all tasks whoose start date or end date matches "10-22-2017" or start time or end time matches "1500".
-* `find exam \p1 \dSR1 \tCS2010 10-22-2017 \y2017 \m10 \h1500`<br>
+* `find exam \p1 \dSR1 \tCS2010 \m10-2017 \h1500`<br>
-   Find all tasks whoose name matches "exam" or priority matches "1" or description matches "SR1" or tag matches "2010" or (start date or end date) matches "10-22-2017" or (starts or ends on "2017") or (starts or ends on October) or (start time or end time matches
+   Find all tasks whoose name matches "exam" or priority matches "1" or description matches "SR1" or tag matches "2010" or  (starts or      ends on October 2017") or (start time or end time matches "1500").
-   "1500").

 ### Clearing of completed tasks
 Clears all completed tasks. <br>